-To take a positive step, it seems necessary to reconcile different spatial horizons (as "territorial" horizon and "sectorial" horizon (market, economic sectors...), also local / national / European and global levels) and different temporal horizons (crisis management, longer time of great changes in agriculture & urbanisation, time of democracy & institutions...).
+To take a positive step, it seems necessary to reconcile different spatial horizons (as "territorial" horizon and "sectorial" horizon (market, economic sectors...), also local / national / European and

 According to the stakeholders the probable scenario is that current trends (industrialisation of agriculture, urbanisation) will persist.
 For some actors, this leads to tougher regulations, competition on land and land degradation, and on the issue of runoff and flooding, a good level of management.